University of Maryland, Baltimore

-Phil Robilotto manages the University’s intellectual property, licensing and new business venture efforts.
-Dr. Robilotto comes to the University with nearly 20 years of clinical practice and pharmaceutical/biotechnology strategic planning and business development experience, most recently with Celera and DuPont Pharmaceuticals.
+Dr. Robilotto has over 20 years of clinical practice and pharmaceutical/biotechnology strategic planning and business development experience, most recently with Celera and DuPont Pharmaceuticals.
 He has led valuation and planning efforts for technology platforms and clinical stage products and has successfully developed, negotiated and executed collaborations across a broad range of life science based technologies with a variety of commercial partners.

 Maryland Momentum Fund